SwissDataScienceCenter/devcontainer-features/README.md

-# Renku Dev Container Feature
+# Renku project devcontainer features

+A set of devcontainer features for easier runtime configurations.

-The renku devcontainer feature installs the Renku CLI and supporting packages like git and git-lfs.
+* [renku](src/renku/) (installs the renku CLI and supporting packages)